komodoservices/pos64splitter/README.md

 check coinbase -> R address

-if yes check segid of block != -1
+if yes check segid of block.

-if -1 send PoW mined coinbase to either:
+if -1 send PoW mined coinbase to :

-    1.  listunspent call ...
+        listunspent call ...

-        sort by amount -> smallest at top
+        sort by amount -> smallest at top and then by confirms -> lowest to top. (we want large and old utxos to maximise staking rewards.)

         select the top txid/vout

         add this txid to txid_list

-    2.  get last segid stakes 1440 blocks (last24H)
+        get last segid stakes 1440 blocks (last24H)

-        select all segids under 22 stakes
+        select all segids under 22 stakes (average stakes per segid in 24H)

         randomly choose one to get segid we will send to.

-if segid >= 0
+if segid >= 0 :

     fetch last transaction in block

     check if this tx belongs to the node

-    if yes, use alrights code to combine this coinbase utxo with the

-    utxo that staked it.
+    if yes, use alrights code to combine this coinbase utxo with the utxo that staked it.